freakeinstein/flappy-bird-reinforcement-learning-processing-sketch/README.md

 ###Backstory:

-This project makes use of an old work, a flappy bird game, which can be playable using an ardiono based controller.
-Me with my classmate denin did that as a hobby project during hardware freedom day 2015.
+This project makes use of an old work, a flappy bird game, which can be playable using an arduino based controller.
+Me with my classmate Denin did that as a hobby project during hardware freedom day 2015.
 Now, I found that, I could use above game to test Q learning algorithm.

 ###how it modified: